charlesmoore99/player/README.md

 # Player

 Player simulates a object traveling around the globe.
 Given a starting location, heading, and speed the Player will 'travel' until interrupted.
-Player outputs its position every second to STDOUT every second in the form of a GeoJSON doc.
+Every second, the Player outputs its position as a GeoJSON doc to STDOUT.

 Player is a c++ program.
-It is build using the Conan package manager and the CMake build system generator.
+It is built using the Conan package manager and the CMake build system generator.

 ## Requirements